Voronenko/Storing_TreeView_Structures_WithMongoDB/README.md

 - Model Tree Structures with Nested Sets

 Note: article is inspired by another article '[Model Tree Structures in MongoDB](http://docs.mongodb.org/manual/tutorial/model-tree-structures/ "'Model Tree Structures in MongoDB'")' by MongoDB, but does not copy it, but provides additional examples on typical operations with tree management.
+Please refer for 10gen article to get more solid understanding of the approach.

 As a demo dataset I use some fake eshop goods taxonomy.